Shenfield: Railway

 Currently, fast train services reach Liverpool Street in 20 to 25 minutes.
 The slower Elizabeth line stopping services take 43 minutes to reach Liverpool Street.
-The excellent railway service contributes to Shenfield's significance in the London commuter belt.
+Shenfield is in the London commuter belt.

 The station is located on the A129, at the eastern end of Hutton Road.

 Roads

 The previously mentioned A129 starts from the A1023, is called Hutton Road, and runs to Hadleigh.
 The A1023 also passes through the area, connecting Shenfield to the M25 and A12.

 Buses

 Bus routes in Shenfield are operated primarily by First Essex.
 Routes include: